 Do you want to yell less and smile more?
-Are you struggling with how to help your child academically and/or socially?
-Does it just break your heart to see your child so self-critical?
-And if you're feeling overwhelmed by all the options out there, is it possible that you see some of your child's challenges in yourself?
+Does it just break your heart to see your emerging adult so self-critical?
+Now that they're growing up, are you struggling with how to help your child in this new phase of life?
+And if you find yourself feeling overwhelmed by all the options out there, is it possible that you see some of your child's challenges in yourself?

 It's all about that brain

 First of all, you need to know ADHD is a neurobiological condition that’s thought to interfere with a person’s executive functioning skills.
 So what you might be seeing as hyperactivity, impulsivity or inattentiveness starts as a problem with brain chemistry.
 It’s easy to mistake ADHD for laziness or not listening or lack of ability, but I want to assure you that it’s a condition that is no one’s fault.
 Not your child’s.
 Not yours.

 In coaching, the college-age students I work with learn to create a vision for the future, solve problems and use their strengths to their advantage.

 Your child can be coached toward success in many areas, including:

 Structure and support form the foundation for success for the student with ADHD.
 Clients need structure – practical tools and accountability — so that they can experience success and so that they have clear indicators they that are on track.

 And they need support – encouragement, non-judgment, celebration, compassionate-but-honest feedback – to help them more clearly see the value of making beneficial changes.